 We can refuse access to some documents, or parts of documents that are exempt.
-Exempt documents may include those relating to national security, documents containing material obtained in confidence and Cabinet documents, or other matters set out in the FOI Act.
+Exempt documents may include those relating to national security, documents containing material obtained in confidence and Cabinet documents, or other matters set out in the FOI Act, such as:

 Requests to access documents from ASADA must:

 - be in writing